percona/pxb-docs/docs/compile-xtrabackup.md

     $ cd build
     ```

-3. Run cmake or cmake3.
+3. If you use a regular build, run cmake or cmake3.
 In either case, the options you need to use are the
 same.

 !!! note